Is it just us, or does it seem like normal eating “rules” go out the window when you’re on a road trip?

 In fact, the healthier you snack, the more you’ll be able to enjoy your trip.
 When you’re giving your body the nutrients it wants and needs, it will give you the energy and happiness you want and need in order to enjoy your trip to its fullest.

-With a bit of planning ahead, and practicing some self-restraint when going into the gas stations along the way, you will be on the way to a healthy road trip that’s guaranteed to be a blast.
+With a bit of planning ahead while packing for you road trip, and practicing some self-restraint when going into the gas stations along the way, you will be on the way to a healthy car trip that’s guaranteed to be a blast.

 Leslie, a.k.a.
 Copy Girl, is a copywriter who gets butterflies from telling stories through words.